 - If both companies reduce prices, the increase in soft drink consumption offsets the lower price, and thus, profits for each company increases by only $250 million.

-This game of price stability and mutual cooperation can also be referred to as Prisoner’s Dilemma, accruing to a story of 2 prisoners caught up in a similar situation, where it shows us that mere cooperation is not always in one’s best interests.
+This game of price stability and mutual cooperation can also be referred to as Prisoner’s Dilemma, where it shows us that mere cooperation is not always in one’s best interests.
 In here the optimal strategy for each individual is to choose the best option to reach to equilibrium that could be beneficial for both.

 How can we use game theory in everyday life?

-Game theory, being a pervasive economic concept, can be used for making several real-life decisions such as buying a car, salary negotiation and so on.
+Prisoner’s dilemma can be used for several real-life decisions making, such as buying a car, salary negotiation and so on.